top of page

 Many Faces: Alliannah Hamilton

-We’re continuing our Many Faces, One Collective series, this month featuring Alliannah Hamilton.
+We’re continuing our Many Faces, One Collective series, this month featuring Alliannah Hamilton, written by Marlene Paul.

 Some members of our collective have been here since ART 180’s beginning, and others we’ve known only a short time but have made a big impact.
 Alliannah is the latter.
 We met Alli about this time last year, and until this week she had a studio at Atlas and lived next door as our artist in residence.
 She may be moving out—our first international artist arrives shortly—but she remains heavily involved in ART 180.